SamVanderstraeten/aoc22/README.md

 CODING.FUN.

-I. I don't have time for this
+I. FOOD.
+I don't have time for this

 II.
+LIZARD SPOCK.
 I don't have time for this

 III.
+BACKPACKIN'.
 I don't have time for this

 IV.
+EFFICIENCY = INTELLIGENT LAZINESS.
 I don't have time for this

-V. I don't have time for this
+V. STACK JUNKIE.
+I don't have time for this

 VI.
+PACKET TRACING.
 I don't have time for this

 VII.
+TERMINALTOR.
 I don't have time for this

 VIII.
+TREE SEARCH.
 I don't have time for this

 IX.
+THIS WAS FUN [PAUSE] KNOT.
 I don't have time for this

-X. I don't have time for this
+X. LIKE CLOCKWORK.
+I don't have time for this

 XI.
+MONKEY SEE MONKEY DO.
 I don't have time for this

 XII.
+ZODEN AAN DE DIJKSTRA.
 I don't have time for this

 XIII.
 I don't have time for this